Farhad Pourkamali Anaraki

 University of Massachusetts Lowell

-Development and use of artificial intelligence and machine learning in the context of computational decision support for complex systems (e.g., advanced manufacturing, structural engineering, autonomous systems)
+Scientific Machine Learning (SciML): development and use of artificial intelligence and machine learning in the context of computational decision support for complex systems (e.g., materials science, structural engineering, smart manufacturing)

 Scalable machine learning and optimization methods (e.g., scalable clustering and data summarization)